-C4 to D 16 - 225 yards North East of WIRE GULLY.
-Along this front there is nothing to report.
+C4 to D 16 - 225 yards North East of WIRE GULLY - Along this front there is nothing to report.

-No II Section

-Left (D 16 to
+No 11 Section Left (D 16 to RUSSELL'S TOP both inclusive).

-RINKENXEXEEST

-MARK IMERIKANIA.

-RUSSFLL'S TOP

-both inclusive).

 D 16 to COURTNEY'S inclusive - Nothing to report along this portion of the line.
+OUINNS - Enemy were heard working intermittently underground mamings Bombing on both sides was heavy during the night.
+POPE'S - HINTON'S POST - Enemy's front trench was mose strongly manned and hostile rifle fire was a good deal heavier than usual.

-QUINNS - Enemy were heard working intermittently

-underground opposite this Post.
+QUINNS - Enemy were heard working intermittently underground opposite this Post.

-West of C 29 (Trench Diagram No III) were observed to fire heavily on POPE'S. Our Garland mortar got the range and the machine gun fire ceased.
+2 hostile machine guns in a trench immediately West of C 29 (Trench Diagram No 111) were observed to fire heavily on POPE'S. Our Garland mortar got the range and the machine gun fire ceased.